gregstewart/blog/source/_posts/2015-06-28-why-use-node-dot-js.markdown

 > Modularization via Node Modules was a big win as well, as we were able to share components across teams and easily manage them through a NPM

 Smaller/modular code is easier to maintain and debug.
-More modular code, is more composable and indeed more re-usable.
+More modular code, is more composable and more re-usable.

 I touched on this briefly at the top, but when you consider the ability to write code that runs on both the server and client (as you do with with Isomorphic apps), you add great value for your clients.
 Time to first render using JavaScript that was rendered on the server is good for the user experience.
 People all to often focus on the value this approach offers to SEO (it does add value by the way), however I think if you consider Single Page Applications that can seemlessly fall back to a Request/Response model you have a real winner on your hands.
 While turning off JavaScript on the client is an argument as well, the reality is very few people do this. _BUT_ a lot of devices have poor JavaScript support, to the point where they might as well be categorised as having JavaScript turned off (I am looking at you BlackBerry in the enterprise).
 Having an isomorphic solution up your sleeve in these situations is worth it's weight in gold.

+Looking for quick feedback during development is an important factor.
+Anyone how has worked on the fornt end side of things on either a C# or Java project can attest to how slow it can be to view your changes in the browser (build/compile steps are notoriously slow).
+While there's still some overhead in doing so on a Node.js project, the tooling around re-building/[hot loading](https://www.youtube.com/watch?v=ulKrG1me-Ss) changes is fantastic by comparison.

 There are many things that speak to Node.js being a great choice for developing and delivering applications across the spectrum of businesses.
 I hope I have also made a few points that back up why this is a great platform to work and have fun delivering solutions with.